OnesmasKaruki/alx-higher_level_programming/0x03-python-data_structures/README.md

-Prints integer of a string
+Retrive element from a list